Afnanksalal/tendertalks/CONTRIBUTING.md

 2. Export from component file
 3. Use existing UI components where possible

+### Feature Toggle Integration
+If your feature should be toggleable:
+1. Add setting key to `site_settings` table
+2. Update `settingsStore.ts` with the new flag
+3. Use `FeatureGuard` component for route protection
+4. Check `settings.feature_xxx` in Navbar/Footer for nav links
+5. Add toggle to `SettingsManager.tsx` admin page

 ## Questions?

 - Open an issue for questions